ArsNovaaa/EulerOperation_ZJU_CAD_ZC/README.md

 # 3D Cad Modeling's final assignment of ZJU 2023-2024 fall
 ## Mainly implement :
 1、Define the half-side structure.
-2、Five basic Euler operations are implemented based on half-sided data structures.
+2、Five basic Euler operations are implemented based on half-sided data structures (/src/algorithm/EulerOperation).
 3、Sweep operation based on Euler operation (allows multiple inner rings within a 2D area).
 4、Realistic rendering of the solid model built by the sweep operation.
 ## How to start :